Henri Pirenne: Pirenne's Theses on the formation of European towns & the Caliphate’s Mediterranean Trade

 Traditionally, historians had dated the Middle Ages from the fall of the Western Roman Empire in the 5th century, a theory Edward Gibbon famously put forward in the 18th century, and which is inexorably linked to the supposition of a Roman "decline" from a previous classic ideal.
 Pirenne postponed the demise of classical civilization to the 8th century.
 He challenged the notion that Germanic barbarians had caused the Western Roman Empire to end and he challenged the notion that the end of the Western Roman Empire should be equated with the end of the office of emperor in Europe, which occurred in 476.
 He pointed out the essential continuity of the economy of the Roman Mediterranean even after the barbarian invasions, and that the Roman way of doing things did not fundamentally change in the time immediately after the "fall" of Rome.
 Barbarian Goths came to Rome not to destroy it, but to take part in its benefits; they tried to preserve the Roman way of life.

-The more recent formulation of a historical period characterized as "Late Antiquity" emphasizes the transformations of ancient to medieval worlds within a cultural continuity, and European archaeology of the first millennium, purposefully undertaken in the later 20th century, even extends the continuity in material culture and patterns of settlement below the political overlay as reaching as late as the eleventh century.
+Mid-to-late twentieth century formulation of a historical period characterized as "Late Antiquity" emphasizes the transformations of ancient to medieval worlds within a cultural continuity, and European archaeology of the first millennium, even extends the continuity in material culture and patterns of settlement below the political overlay as reaching as late as the eleventh century.
+Without overturning the richness of detail and particularity exhumed in these studies critiquing Pirenne, more recent scholarship on coin-flow across the Mediterranean world redeems the basic arc of Pirenne's argument in a rhetorically stripped down, data-driven form.